-Pomsel, former secretary of Nazi propagandist, dies at 106
+Pomsel, ex-secretary of Nazi propagandist, dies at 106

 Berlin — Brunhilde Pomsel, a former secretary of Nazi propaganda minister Joseph Goebbels, has died.
 She was 106.

 Pomsel lived most of her life in relative obscurity until a German newspaper published an interview with her in 2011, prompting a flurry of interest in one of the last surviving people who had access to the Nazi leadership’s inner circle.